i-am-dev-dev/nlt/README.md

 ---

+## Behavior

+The script resets display settings before applying new values to prevent stacking brightness changes or incorrect color states.
+The script also resets the display settings whenever it is executed with invalid display input, ensuring the system remains in a stable and usable state.

+---

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.